dkvz/majorsetbe/README.md

 - [x] Style the comments themselves and also try comment threads to see how these look and don't forget the inline response form
 - [ ] Remember to explain to authors they really need to put a "Read more" ruler in any long post
 - [ ] In event cards, the descriptions does not show carriage returns - But that may be due to it being an excerpt?
 I'll have to tell authors to fill in the excerpt field
+- [ ] Is there a Wordpress cronjob?
-- [ ] See discussion section about a11y - Some images and the scroll-down button could use screen reader text
+- [x] See discussion section about a11y - Some images and the scroll-down button could use screen reader text
 - [ ] Limit the max amount of upcoming events on the front page and add a link to the calendar page if there's more
 - [x] Style the tables
 - [x] Completely delete the "featured-post" branch.